rich-iannone/i18n/README.md

 #> [1] "[a b c d e f g h i j k l m n o p q r s š t u v w x y z ž å ä ö]"
 ```

-This is just a small sampling of some ways you can easily get at all the data
+This is just a small sampling of ways you can easily get at all the data
-within CLDR while using **R**.
+within the CLDR while using **R**!

 ## INSTALLATION